A differentiable Gillespie algorithm for simulating chemical kinetics, parameter estimation, and designing synthetic biological circuits: Conclusion

 \section{Conclusion}

 In this paper, we introduced a fully differentiable variant of the Gillespie algorithm, the DGA.
 By integrating differentiable components into the traditional Gillespie algorithm, the DGA facilitates the use of gradient-based optimization techniques, such as gradient descent, for parameter estimation and network design.
-The ability to smoothly approximate the discrete operations of the traditional Gillespie algorithm with continuous functions facilitates the computation of gradients via backpropagation, a foundational technique in machine learning and has the potential to significantly expands the utility of stochastic simulations.
+The ability to smoothly approximate the discrete operations of the traditional Gillespie algorithm with continuous functions facilitates the computation of gradients via both forward-mode and reverse-mode automatic differentiation, foundational techniques in machine learning, and has the potential to significantly expand the utility of stochastic simulations.
 Our work demonstrates the efficacy of the DGA through various applications, including parameter learning and the design of simple gene regulatory networks.

 We benchmarked the DGA's ability to accurately replicate the results of the exact Gillespie algorithm through simulations on a two-state promoter architecture.
 We found the DGA could accurately approximate the moments of the steady-state distribution and other major qualitative features.
 Unsurprisingly, it was less accurate at capturing information about the tails of distributions.
 We then demonstrated that the DGA could be accurately used for parameter estimation on both simulated and real experimental data.
 This capability to infer kinetic parameters from noisy experimental data underscores the robustness of the DGA, making it a potentially powerful computation tool for real-world applications in quantitative biology.
 Furthermore, we showcased the DGA's application in designing biological networks.
 Specifically, for a complex four-state promoter architecture, we learned parameters that enable the gene regulation network to produce desired input-output relationships.
 This demonstrates how the DGA can be used to rapidly design complex biological systems with specific behaviors.
 We expect computational design of synthetic circuits with differentiable simulations to become an increasingly important tool in synthetic biology.